 When Maleek was looking into graduate school, he found the MA program and knew it was the right step for his future.
 But for his family, finding the flexibility in their budget to take on a second degree was an issue.
 So when he received a pivotal phone call from the School, he was able to make a life-changing decision.

-The MA program offers several types of scholarships, including the Paul D. Coverdell Fellowship for Returning Peace Corps Volunteers, Deacon Scholars awards, Choctaw Scholars awards, Dean’s Scholars awards, Corporate Fellowships and other scholarship awards offered on a competitive basis.
+The MA program offers several types of scholarships, including the Paul D. Coverdell Fellowship for Returning Peace Corps Volunteers, Deacon Scholars awards, Choctaw Scholars awards, Dean’s Scholars awards and other scholarship awards offered on a competitive basis.
 To be considered for specific scholarships listed below, please review all information on the awarding process.
 All other scholarships will be based on information collected through the admissions application.